chharvey/counterpoint-proposals/issues/98-block-expressions.md

 	print.(i);
 }
 ```
-The `break;` statment would be invalid if the block expression were not inside a loop.
+The `break;` statement would be invalid if the block expression were not inside a loop.
 Note that the block expression never finishes evaluating and so has no determinant; thus the variable `message` never gets initialized.
 However, the loop does break and `i` gets printed.

 Because the end of the block expression is unreachable via control flow analysis, the block’s type is `never` and is still assignable to the variable.
 If the block didn’t complete abruptly and didn’t have the correct type of determinant then the compiler would raise a TypeError, as shown at the beginning of this section.